realiru/LearnReact/Learn-React/README.md

-Learning to code using ReactJS by following course on Scrimba (https://scrimba.com/allcourses) Course 1 Lesson 25: Navbar and Styling
+Learning to code using ReactJS by following course on Scrimba (https://scrimba.com/allcourses) Course 1 Lesson 26: Main Section